-- The National Temporary Taskforce for Educational Research (NRO) will set up research programmes that cut across or overarch fundamental, policy-oriented and practice-oriented research.
-It will also ensure that the funds available for educational research are deployed more efficiently and effectively.
+- The National Temporary Taskforce for Educational Research (NRO) sets up research programmes that cut across or overarch fundamental, policy-oriented and practice-oriented research.
+It also ensures that the funds available for educational research are deployed efficiently and effectively.

 Examples of funding instruments

 Social Infrastructure Agenda (only available in Dutch)